abhibhargav29/MLearns/README.md

 <p align="justify">
 <ins>Iris:</ins>
 The dataset is taken for iris flower dataset kaggle, it is a very famous toy dataset.
 It needs not to be normalized because all parameters are in inches only.
-We have 3 class classification with balanced data for each class and 4 features.
+We have 3 class classification with balanced data for each class and 4 features, there are a total of 150 rows, 50 for each class.
 </p>

 <p align="justify">